We are no longer accepting event proposals for the British Science Festival 2023. Watch this space for the 2024 applications!

 The target audience for the programme is:

-Please note that the British Science Festival does not provide content for children, schools or families.
+Please note that the British Science Festival does not provide content for children, schools pre-16, or families.

 What length should my event be?